 local |-- bin | |-- cfgtransf | |-- chroma | |-- chroma-config | |-- const_hmc | |-- hmc | |-- lime_contents | |-- lime_extract_record | |-- lime_extract_type | |-- lime_pack | |-- lime_unpack | |-- print_nodeset | |-- print_xpath | |-- purgaug | |-- qdp++-config | |-- qio-config | |-- qio-convert-mesh-ppfs | |-- qio-copy-mesh-ppfs | |-- qmp-config | |-- replace_xpath | |-- spectrum_s | |-- t_leapfrog | |-- t_lwldslash_array | |-- t_lwldslash_new | |-- t_lwldslash_pab | |-- t_lwldslash_sse | |-- t_meas_wilson_flow | |-- t_mesplq | |-- t_minvert | |-- t_ritz_KS | |-- xml2-config | |-- xmlcatalog | `-- xmllint |-- include | |-- actions | | |-- actions.h | | |-- boson | | | |-- boson.h | | | `-- operator | | | `-- klein_gord.h | | |-- ferm | | | |-- fermacts | | | | |-- asqtad_fermact_params_s.h | | | | |-- asqtad_fermact_s.h | | | | |-- clover_fermact_params_w.h | | | | |-- eo3dprec_s_cprec_t_clover_fermact_w.h | | | | |-- eo3dprec_s_cprec_t_wilson_fermact_w.h | | | | |-- eoprec_clover_extfield_fermact_w.h | | | | |-- eoprec_clover_fermact_w.h

-together, it cannot be taken apart any more.
-In order to make the compilation
+cannot be taken apart any more.
+In order to make the compilation reproducible,

-reproducible, I have written a compilation script does a fraction of the stuff
+I have written a compilation script does a fraction of the stuff RPM would do

 base_flags="-O2 -finline-limit=50000 -Wall -Wpedantic $color_flags" if ! [[ -d gmp-6.1.1 ]]; then wget https://gmplib.org/download/gmp/gmp-6.1.1.tar.xz tar -xf gmp-6.1.1.tar.xz fi pushd gmp-6.1.1 cflags="$base_flags" cxxflags="$base_flags" if ! [[ -f Makefile ]]; then ./configure $base_configure CFLAGS="$cflags" fi if ! [[ -f build-succeeded ]]; then nice make $make_smp_flags make install touch build-succeeded pushd $prefix/lib rm -f *.so *.so.* # Force static linkage. popd fi popd